felipekirchbaner/felipekirchbaner/README.md

 - 👨‍💻 All of my projects are available at [felipekirchbaner.dev](https://github.com/felipekirchbaner?tab=repositories)

-- ⚽ I'm a brazilian soccer player
+- ⚽ I like to play football

 - 💬 Ask me about **JavaScript, HTML, CSS, SQL**